marcduiker/azure-functions-university/lessons/dotnet6/deployment/README.md

                 %%
                 %

+    Azure Functions Core Tools
-    Azure Functions Core Tools (3.0.2931 Commit hash: d552c6741a37422684f0efab41d541ebad2b2bd2) Function Runtime Version: 3.0.14492.0
+    Core Tools Version:       4.0.3928 Commit hash: 7d1d4a32700695bbf290a871c7492fde84bb767e  (64-bit)
+    Function Runtime Version: 4.0.1.16815

     Usage: func [context] [context] <action> [-/--options]
     ...
     ```

-2. To publish your local Function App to the Azure make sure you're in the folder that contains the project file of the Function App.
+2. To publish your local Function App to Azure make sure you're in the folder that contains the project file of the Function App.
 3. Type the following command, and make sure you use the exact same Function App name as you did in the previous exercise (Exercise 3, Step 6) when the resource was created:

     ```text